 Torah Fund participated in the construction of Kripke Tower, JTS's central tower, which once housed The Library's stacks.
 The Women's League Educational Pavilion, which is on the fourth floor, features an electronically up-to-date lecture hall and educational and meeting facilities enhanced by original artwork depicting women in Jewish history.

 The Torah Fund Campaign is truly a grassroots effort.
-The campaign has grown over its 60 years, raising an average $2.4 million in annual support.
+The campaign has grown over its 70 years, raising an average $2.2 million in annual support.
+Connect to Torah Fund on Facebook and Twitter to join in the conversation!